Allegheny-Computer-Science-100-F2018/cs100-F2018-lab1-starter/README.md

 -->

-# cs100-F2018-lab1-starter
+# cs100-F2018-lab1-solution

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 1 in Computer Science 100.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 1 in Computer Science 100.
 Since the Travis builds for this repository will initially fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the